isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-on-the-trail-of-francis-p-ng.md

 Based on various fragmented sources I have been able to gather, thanks to these librarians and various Singapore official records, this is What I have pieced together on the life of Teo Poh Leng.

 If the biographical note in Life and Letters To-day correctly affirms Teo’s birth year as 1912, then he was quite possibly born outside of Singapore.
-The Immigration & Checkpoints Authority of Singapore conducted a search for a birth certificate based on “Teo Poh Leng”, his pseudonym “Francis P Ng” and his postal address of “700 Serangoon Road” - but no record was found.
+The Immigration &amp; Checkpoints Authority of Singapore conducted a search for a birth certificate based on “Teo Poh Leng”, his pseudonym “Francis P Ng” and his postal address of “700 Serangoon Road” - but no record was found.
 Neither could the Catholic Chancery archives of Singapore find a baptism record, although in his 20s Teo had been a member of the Catholic Young Men's Association. <sup>10</sup> Perhaps he was born in today's Malaysia; after all in <i>F.M.S.R.</i> the traveller describes his journey to Kuala Lumpur, the Malaysian capital. as "coming home". <sup>11</sup>

 Evidence shows that Teo studied at St Joseph's Institution ISJI).
 He took the School Certificate Examination in 1929. <sup>12</sup> Cambridge examinations records, the only materials pertaining to Teo that SJI still holds, attest that he excelled in English literature. <sup>13</sup>Teo graduated together with Kenneth Michael Byrne, who later became a member of the first People's Action Party cabinet in 1959. <sup>14</sup>